-Through its emphasis on missed sales, our paper differs from theories of aftermarket monopolization (e.g. Chen-Ross 1993, Farrell-Shapiro 1989, Klein 1996 and Shapiro 1995).
-This literature is motivated by antitrust decisions in the photocopier and car dealer markets, in which the seller in the primary market forecloses the complementary market for cartridges or repairs.
+literature is motivated by antitrust decisions in the photocopier and car dealer markets, in which the seller in the primary market forecloses the complementary market for cartridges or repairs.
 Because consumers are locked-in by the time they consider buying the ancillary service, a high price on it cannot lead to missed sales on the primary good.
-That literature emphasizes under-consumption associated with hold-ups on the ancillary service, the question of consumer sophistication and the possibility that the ancillary service is used as a metering device for price discrimination purposes.
+That literature emphasizes under-consumption associated with hold-ups on the ancillary service, the impact of consumer sophistication and the possibility that the ancillary service is used as a metering device for price discrimination purposes.
 The "see-saw" relationship between the basic and ancillary good's prices (an increase in the ancillary good price leads to a reduction in the basic good price) is present in our paper as in the aftermarket literature, or for that matter in the related literatures on pricing in network industries, or add-ons.

 The possibility of missed sales is ignored in the add-on models developed by Lal and Matutes (1994), Verboven (1999) and Ellison (2005).
 In these papers, sellers may conceal the prices of add-ons as a way to extract more rents from consumers.
 Verboven (1999) constructs an equilibrium where firms engage is loss-leading prices: They advertise the basic good at a low price and charge high prices for an add-on which most consumers find too costly to forgo buying.
 Lal and Matutes (1994) shows that, when consumers are homogeneous, an irrelevance result obtains: The bundle of goods each consumer purchases and the total amount each consumer pays are exactly the same with add-on pricing as they are when all prices are advertised.
-Assuming consumers are heterogeneous in their marginal utility of income, Ellison (2005) shows that add-on pricing works as a collusive device for firms, who can sustain higher profits if committing to hide add-on prices is possible.
+Assuming consumers are heterogeneous in their marginal utility of income, Ellison (2005) shows that add-on prices is possible.
 By introducing missed sales, our work offers an explanation to the low (even negative) markups on the ancillary good practiced in many industries, and generates markedly different regulatory prescriptions.

-The hold-up literature gained new impulse with the seminal paper of Gabaix and Laibson

-(2006) on shrouded attributes.10 That paper, like the aftermarket and add-on literatures, assumes away missed sales, and puts a particular emphasis on the role of consumer information and sophistication.
+The hold-up literature gained new impulse with the seminal paper of Gabaix and Laibson (2006) on shrouded attributes.20 That paper, like the aftermarket and add-on literatures, assumes away missed sales, and puts a particular emphasis on the role of consumer information and sophistication.
 Consumers can bypass the add-on at a cost (like in our model), but this requires to be aware of the existence of an add-on.
 Naïves are held up and therefore profitable.
 They end up subsidizing the purchases of the sophisticates.
 Gabaix and Laibson show that opacity is more likely when the number of naïve customers increases and that it may not disappear with product market competition.
 Firms cannot attract business by educating myopic consumers and offering transparent pricing: once informed, a naïve is better off shopping from a firm that shrouds the add-on price because this gives her a subsidy from the remaining naïves.
 Heidhues et al (2016, 2017) show how consumer naïveté distorts the choice of products.
 Armstrong and Vickers (2012) offer a comprehensive discussion of the redistributive effects of the co-existence of naïve and informed consumers.

 A related literature interprets naïveté as overoptimism, which firms take advantage of.
 DellaVigna and Malmendier (2006) show that overoptimism can account for otherwise surprising patterns of pricing of gym visits.
-Sandroni and Squintani (2007) develop a model of insurance where agents are overoptimistic about their accident probability.11
+Sandroni and Squintani (2007) develop a model of insurance where agents are overoptimistic about their accident probability.21